-Coachmen Recreational Vehicle Company will, for one year from the initial retail purchase date, or for one year from the date the unit was first put into use, or for the first 15,000 miles of total use, whichever comes first, make repairs which are necessary because of defects in material or workmanship.
+During the warranty period, Coachmen Recreational Vehicle Company will make any repairs to both the "recreational vehicle" and "automotive" portions of the product as described below, which might become necessary due to defects in original material or workmanship.
 We will repair or replace any defective part at no cost to you.
-Because of design changes and improvements, we may substitute parts or components of substantially equal quality.
+Because of design changes, we may substitute parts or components of substantially equal quality.